liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/acoustic-adjoint-optimization-design.md

 ## Next Concrete Task

-The next useful task is no longer generic memory reduction.
-It should target the specific rematerialized replay cost:
+The next useful task should not be another divergence-component sweep.
+It should target structural state compression:

 1. keep production `acoustic_kernels.py` unchanged;
 2. work only in `acoustic_custom_kernels.py` and benchmark scripts;
-3. reduce duplicated pressure rebuild/divergence recomputation inside the remat backward block replay;
+3. reduce the number or size of saved `p/u/w` state tensors, not only the saved divergence tensors;
-4. compare against production, saved-state custom chunk, and current remat boundary-cache candidate;
+4. compare against production, saved-state full-divergence, saved-state `div_p` only, and remat boundary-cache candidates;
-5. continue only if total speed moves materially above `1.1312x` without pushing memory back toward the saved-state custom path.
+5. continue only if the candidate either approaches saved-state speed with much lower memory, or approaches remat memory with materially better speed.